About Meigs County

 Jail & Inmate Records

-The Meigs County Jail, located in Decatur, serves as the primary detention facility for individuals arrested within the county.
+Meigs County Jail, located in Decatur, is the primary detention facility for people arrested within Meigs County.
 The booking process involves photographing and fingerprinting the arrestee, after which they are held until bail is posted or they appear before a judge.
 Inmate information can be accessed through the Sheriff's Office, which provides details on current detainees.
 Visitation rules are specific to the facility, requiring visitors to adhere to scheduled times and security protocols.

 - Bail procedures follow Tennessee state guidelines, allowing for cash or bond postings to secure release.